mbanasiak-mb/Neural-network-controlling-car/README.md

 3. Open MainScene from folder Assets\Resources\Scenes
 4. Play scene

+* It is required to connect all references in the inspector.

 Future features:
 - add project to repository ?
 - add built project to repository ?